-There will be one minyan Friday night, at 6:30 PM, and one minyan Shabbat morning, at 9:00 AM.
-Since we can only have a limited number of people at each minyan, everyone who is interested must sign up here.
-We will open reservations on Monday morning at 10:00 AM for the coming Shabbos, and while we will accept the first 14 men and 7 women to sign up for a minyan, we wish to give precedence to our members who are saying Kaddish.
-Therefore, any member who needs to say Kaddish should sign up between 10:00 AM and 12:00 PM on Monday.
-Other Shul members can sign up beginning at 12:00 PM on Monday, and non-members can begin signing up on Tuesday.
-Everyone will be asked to sign a waiver.
+On Friday night we will be joining West Side Institutional Synagogue for minyan at 7:30 PM.
+On Shabbat morning we will have our own minyan at The Carlebach Shul, at 9:00 AM.
+We will also be joining WSIS for Mincha/Maariv on Shabbat afternoon.
+Since we can only have a limited number of people in the building, everyone who is interested must sign up here.
+We will open reservations on Monday morning at 10:00 AM for the coming Shabbos, and we will accept the first 14 men and 7 women to sign up for a minyan.
 Some people will be asked to stand outside, either at the Shul entryway or in the back area.

 Who should try to come to Shul?
 If you are at any risk – if you have a serious health condition such as high blood pressure, diabetes, or a history of heart problems or strokes – please speak to your physician before signing up.
 If you are over 50 years old, even if you are in good health, please consult your physician.
 If you are over 70, we urge you to stay home.
 If you do insist on attending, you do so at your own risk.
 Make sure you have your doctor’s consent.
 If you are even the slightest bit ill, with any cold, cough, fever, body aches, diarrhea, loss of smell or taste, or are simply feeling under the weather, please do not attend.
 Err on the side of caution.
 By entering the Shul, you are actively affirming that you are completely healthy.